musha1140/midi/README.md

      - Plays the MIDI file.
      - Updates the gameboard visualization.

+       If you just want to use this repo and have some security I recommend using this structure instead:
 **Static (for future) as it stands incomplete right now:**
 ```
 GSL-Encryption/